Lord Harris of High Cross,

 Lord Harris' passing is even more unfortunate because, it seems, he was a marvelous eccentric, a sort facing extinction in contemporary libertarian circles.
 Lord Harris was born a commoner who grew partial to pipe smoking and donning "a fancy waistcoat," which a certain Russell Lewis (this Russell Lewis?), in his personal remembrance in The Independent, excuses as "his one sartorial extravagance."
 The Daily Telegraph's obit notes that Lord Harris traveled with his own portable pepper grinder and reports that he was an "accomplished amateur conjuror and was fond of bathing in the sea (he took regular dips off Eastbourne)."
 Eastbourne?
 Good God!
 (Sounds like something a combat-addled RAF vet might exclaim...)

 Despite his legacy as one who was instrumental in fueling Thatcher's radical departure from the Social Democratic consensus of the beginning of her day, Lord Harris refused to cozy up to the Conservative Party.
 He took his seat in the House of Lords as a crossbencher, rather than take the Tory Whip, and, in his first of two early forays into electioneering, Lord Harris stood for parliament as a Liberal (and Unionist) in Kirkcaldy, a Scottish seat now held by the technocratic Prime Minister-in-waiting, Gordon Brown.
+And, this was when the Liberals were little more than a parliamentary rump; an electoral remnant.

 That affiliation was attributable, no doubt, as The Guardian noted with an unnecessarily elaborate disdain, to the fact Lord Harris was really, at root, more of a libertarian than a Conservative.
 Indeed, his IEA colleague Arthur Seldon had been even more keen a Liberal, when it was almost as unfashionable as being a free marketeer.
 As I, JVLaB, noted on Reason's website last year, the more visionary of today's Liberal Democrats see the future viability of their party in resuscitating that venerable heritage.